joshuagreenslade/CSCC09/assignment/2/rubric.md

 **Comments**
 ```
-I was not sure if I should have had seperate methods for uploading a file and uploading a url file or not, but in the end I decided not to.
-So in the documentation some of the methods have an option to use a file or a url.
+I was not sure how to specify in the documentation that some of the methods have an option to use a file or a url.
 ```

 ## Code quality and organization